ttetrafon/practice/unreal engine/coding.md

 - A collection of functions/macros that can be used in other blueprints (static functions).
 - These functions can be called by any other blueprint; nodes with the function names are added automatically in the nodes list.

+## Blueprint Inheritance

+- Inheritance is done through *child blueprints* or by adding a new blueprint and selecting the parent blueprint as its type.
+  - In the parent, we create functions/events that will be shared between all children.
+  - In a child blueprint, we can override the parent's events & functions if needed.
+  - To extend functionality of a parent's function, use the **add call parent function** (from the context menu of the overridden item).

 ## Blueprint Communication

 Blueprints can access information from and call functions and events of other blueprints.